Lagrangian geometry of matroids: Tropical Hodge theory

-To compare the cones, it is sufficient to characterize those subsets of rays $\Sigma''(1)$ which fail to span a cone.
-We recall notations from Section \ref{sec:matroidfan}: If $\Delta$ is a simplicial fan, $I(\Delta)$ is the Stanley-Reisner ideal of $\Delta$ in a polynomial ring $S(\Delta)$, generated by square-free monomials $x_A$, where $A\subseteq\Delta(1)$ runs over subsets of rays that do not span a cone.
+By construction, the fans have the same rays.
+To compare the remaining cones, it is sufficient to characterize those subsets of rays $\Sigma''(1)$ which fail to span a cone.
+We recall notation from Section \ref{sec:matroidfan}: If $\Delta$ is a simplicial fan, $I(\Delta)$ is the Stanley-Reisner ideal of $\Delta$ in a polynomial ring $S(\Delta)$, generated by square-free monomials $x_A$, where $A\subseteq\Delta(1)$ runs over subsets of rays that do not span a cone.
 For cones $\sigma\in \Delta$, we will continue to write $x_\sigma$ for the monomial indexed by the rays of $\sigma$.
-If we subdivide a cone $\tau$ of a fan $\Delta$, some cones of $\Delta$ are unchanged.
-We denote this set by
+If we subdivide a cone $\tau$ of a fan $\Delta$ by a ray $\rho$, some cones of $\Delta$ are unchanged.
+We denote that set by

 By definition of the stellar subdivision, in the polynomial ring $S(\stellar_{\tau}(\Delta))$, we have